 Oslo World is one of the leading music festivals of its kind in Europe.
-The festival enters its 24th year in 2017, and runs from the 31st of October to the 5th of November.
-During these six days, you will find more than 300 artists from all parts of the world performing at 25 different venues in the city – Oslo World presents music in all kinds of genres, from all over the world.
+The festival enters its 25th year in 2018, and runs from the 3oth of October until the 4th of November.
+During these six days, you will find more than 300 artists from all parts of the world performing at 25 different venues in the city – Oslo World presents music in all genres, from all over the world.
 We give the world to Oslo, and Oslo to the world.

 Another aspect that the name change points to, is that Oslo World has become a festival consisting of way more than musical experiences.
-This year’s seminar program is the most ambitious so far – and the festival has invited designers, architects and actors, amongst others, to Oslo during the festival.
+This year’s seminar program was the most ambitious so far – and the festival invites designers, architects and actors, amongst others, to Oslo during the festival week.

-In addition to the festival, The Foundation Oslo World has different events during the year, like VårtNabolag (Our Neighborhood), which is a festival arranged in refugee centers, Beirut & Beyond, Musikkfest Oslo, tours and other concerts.
+In addition to the festival, The Oslo World Foundation host different events during the year, like VårtNabolag (Our Neighborhood), which is a festival arranged in refugee centers, Beirut & Beyond in Lebanon, Musikkfest Oslo, tours and other concerts.

-Through quality music, Oslo World contribute to strengthen free cultural expression and freedom of speech, and creates meeting places for the residents of Oslo and visiting guests with different cultural backgrounds and experiences.
+Through quality music from all over the world, Oslo World aims to strengthen free cultural expression and freedom of speech, and create meeting places for the residents of Oslo and visiting guests with different cultural backgrounds and experiences.

 Get to know Oslo World through the festival film from 2016: